Meulengracht/bake/README.md

 ## TODO

 Features that we want to include in upcoming releases:
-- Split the stages of preparing host packages and the container environment.
+- Move the kitchen container code into containerv
 - Better diff detection in recipes.
 - Simpler UX experience.